kumahq/kuma-demo/vagrant/README.md

 ```
 $ ./kumactl get meshes
-NAME      mTLS
+NAME      mTLS   CA        METRICS
-default   on
+default   on     builtin   off
 ```

-If you try to access the marketplace via [http://192.168.33.60:8000](http://192.168.33.60:8000), it won't work because that traffic goes through the dataplane and is now encrypted via mTLS.
+If you try to access the marketplace via [http://192.168.33.70:8000](http://192.168.33.70:8000), it won't work because that traffic goes through the dataplane and is now encrypted via mTLS.

 ### 11. Now let's enable traffic-permission for all services so our application will work like it use to:
 ```